EightBitBoy/grafie/README.md

 ```

 ### Encrypt files
-For every file you want to encrypt create an empty file with the same name and the added extension "**.grafie**":
+For every file you want to encrypt create a file with the same name and the added extension "**.grafie**":
 ```ShellSession
 $ ls
 build.gradle